Analogia entis: Modern formulations

-Erich Pryzwara
+Erich Przywara

 The modern positioning of analogia entis as being essential to (and quintessential of) Catholic theology was driven by mid-century Jesuit theologian Fr.
 Erich Przywara.
 Analogia entis explicates a key part of Jesuit spirituality: St Augustine's dynamic slogan Deus semper major ("God is always greater") was the title of Przywara's theological commentary on the Spiritual Exercises of Ignatius of Loyola.

 For example, his difficult 1932 book Analogia Entis: Metaphysics: Original Structure and Universal Rhythm provides a major formulation of the idea: this ever-greater God "explodes the limits of every metaphysics as such."
 Theologian John Milbank has called this book "one of the great masterworks of twentieth-century theology and philosophy."

 Przywara's thought has been summarized as "the more we grow towards God, the more we realise how much further than we thought we need to grow."
 (Note: "Przywara makes room for a peculiar kind of natural theology: the structure of human existence and the way we posit ourselves intellectually in this world inevitably points towards a dilemma that can in principle be acknowledged by all, but which can be resolved only from a theological perspective.[...](Such) natural knowledge[...]is not supposed to be a bond that unites the human world with the God, but something that reveals the infinite distance, the ever greater dissimilarity, between them, there being a trembling or oscillation between the two.)
 (Note: He also deals with much wider and more detailed or obscure philosophical issues than this suggests, participating in early 20th century European philosophical/theological currents such as Existentialism, Phenomonology, dialectical theology as well as traditional Augustinianism and Thomism, all under the rubric of analogia entis, and perhaps inappropriately technical for an encyclopedia article.)